ruyuanzhang/VWMpatients/README.md

 ## History

 * 2020/10/21,
+  * RZ combine the main experiment and practice
   * RZ add to 2 rest during the exp
   * RZ add 'esc' as the key to quit
   * RZ update data analysis script